 Stryker is a very small village located in the state of Ohio.
 With a population of 1,242 people and just one neighborhood, Stryker is the 544th largest community in Ohio.
-Much of the housing stock in Stryker was built prior to World War II, making it one of the older and more historic villages in the country.
+Stryker has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Because occupations involving physical labor dominate the local economy, Stryker is generally considered to be a blue-collar town.
 43.39% of the Stryker workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Stryker is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Stryker who work in office and administrative support (14.76%), food service (9.76%), and management occupations (7.57%).